Celium (SN51) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Celium Historical Price

-According to the latest data gathered on Celium live price page, the current price of Celium is 29.64USD.
-The circulating supply of Celium(SN51) is 1.28M SN51 , giving it a market capitalization of $37.88M.
+According to the latest data gathered on Celium live price page, the current price of Celium is 28.28USD.
+The circulating supply of Celium(SN51) is 1.28M SN51 , giving it a market capitalization of $36.13M.

 - 30 Days0.00%$ --$ 34.8271$ 26.4809